Our Team.

 Mom - Cropped.jpeg

-Diane has always had a passion for animals and their welfare.
-Starting as a child, and continuing throughout her lifetime, she has opened her heart and home to numerous animals in need of a home and embracing them with love.
-In addition, she has been on the Board of Directors for the Alliance for Animals, has volunteered for the Dane County Humane Society, and has devoted many hours to the efforts of Madison Cat Project (formerly Dane County Friends of Ferals).
+Diane had always had a passion for animals and their welfare.
+Starting as a child, and continuing throughout her lifetime, she had opened her heart and home to numerous animals in need of a home and embraced them with love.
+In addition, she had been on the Board of Directors for the Alliance for Animals, volunteered for the Dane County Humane Society, and devoted many hours to the efforts of Madison Cat Project (formerly Dane County Friends of Ferals).

-She is a doting mother, grandmother, and great grandmother, bestowing her love of animals to her progeny---and all whom she has touched with her kind and compassionate heart.
+She was a doting mother, grandmother, and great grandmother, bestowing her love of animals to her progeny---and all whom she had touched with her kind and compassionate heart.
+She was especially proud to be the mother of Dr. Susan, whose life’s work reflects the same deep compassion and advocacy for animals that Diane embodied.

-Although Diane's official title at Creature Counseling is "Assistant," she does so much more.
-She provides a sympathetic ear for clients' who are struggling with the behavior of their pets, keeps the office operating like a well-oiled machine, and uses her expertise from being in the human health care profession for over 35 years to now benefit four-legged creatures.
+Although Diane's official title at Creature Counseling was "Assistant," she did so much more.
+She provided a sympathetic ear for clients' who were struggling with the behavior of their pets, kept the office operating like a well-oiled machine, and used her expertise from being in the human health care profession for over 35 years to benefit four-legged creatures.